UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Loot-rain background.
 Items raining down, just like title screen.
 The items should be somewhat transparent so it doesnt distract

 - Copycat-rain background: Background with copycats raining down

+## Worldgen ideas:,
+- Worldgen slots that buff items permanently,
+- Structures to discover,
+- fortresses of stone-slots that you can break into,
+- Set-piece: a little stronghold of cats
+- Set-piece: a fortress with PRISM in the middle (Prism should be a UNIQUE item)
+- A button that, when pressed, gives some big buff (EG: decreases round by 1)